 Opening of account for 'one off' transaction must be avoided.
 If such transaction occurred, the same shall be reported to designate Compliance Officer at Head office, with proper justification as to why the opening of such account is authorized at branch level.
-Or prior to authorizing to open such account, clearance from Compliance Internal Control Dept shall be obtained.
+Or prior to authorizing to open such account, clearance from Business unit/central operations shall be obtained.